 Want to teach your child the value of not giving up?
 Read these children’s books about perseverance to instill the importance of grit.

-But along the way, their perseverance is challenged.
-It’s harder to keep going when the focus shifts to who can do it the fastest, or who gets it perfect the first time.
-They lose sight of the importance of grit, and how tempting it can be to give up.
+But along the way, their perseverance gets challenged.
+It’s harder to keep going when the focus shifts to who can do it the fastest or who gets it perfect the first time.
+They lose sight of the importance of grit and get tempted to give up.

 That’s why children’s books about perseverance are fantastic selections to read with your child.
 These books reinforce the value in not giving up, even when the task gets hard.
-They encourage kids to think creatively when they can’t figure things out the first time.
+They’ll encourage her to think creatively when she can’t figure things out the first time.

 In Can I Play Too?, you’ll meet three friends who think outside the box so they don’t leave anyone out.
 You’ll also learn about engineer Rosie Revere who realizes that mistakes are necessary to learn.
-And you’ll never see Humpty Dumpty the same again after reading After the Fall.
+And you’ll never see Humpty Dumpty the same way again once you read After the Fall.

-Through these books, your child learns how practice, patience and perseverance are what you need to pull through.
+Through these books, your child learns how practice, patience and perseverance are what she needs to pull through.